 How to get an Austrian passport?

 An Austrian passport allows for free travel within the European Economic Area (EEA), Switzerland, and (for the moment) the United Kingdom.
-The law office of Cohen, Decker, Pex, Brosh helps its clients acquire Austrian (EU) citizenship.
+Our law office helps its clients acquire Austrian (EU) citizenship.
 In this article, we will explain how to get an Austrian passport.

 How do you get an Austrian passport?

 You must be a citizen of Austria to become eligible for an Austrian passport.
 There are several ways of becoming an Austrian citizen:

 Children of Austrian citizens automatically get Austrian citizenship.
 If either the mother or father of the child is an Austrian citizen, while the other parent is not, then also the child gets Austrian citizenship.

 People who have lived in Austria continuously for 10 years, at least 5 of which were on a Residence Permit, become eligible for citizenship.
 However, there are other financial, health, and character requirements they must fulfill before becoming eligible to apply.